 VI.
 FEDERAL INTEREST

 Potential project features will require resources from several federal, local, and state agencies.
-Integrated planning and management of these resources will be instrumental in achieving significant ecosystem restoration in the Senachwine Creek watershed and, in the larger sense, the ILRB.
+Integrated planning and management of these resources will be instrumental in achieving significant ecosystem restoration in the Tenmile Creek watershed and, in the larger sense, the ILRB.
 Federal interest exists and will be realized specifically when project plans, designs, and resources are integrated as seamlessly as possible with those of local and state organizations.
 This integrated effort and funding will foster ecosystem restoration most effectively and efficiently.
 The challenge to integrate efforts lies not only with federal agencies but also with local and state organizations.
 Potential project features and required federal interests are briefly outlined (Table 16).